 If you think you know Boulder, try meeting it from this angle.
-Boulder Air Tours offers one of the most interesting guided tours in town: helicopter tours that you can customize to meet your own interests.
+Boulder Air Tours offers some of the most interesting guided tours in town, including tours that you can customize to meet your own interests.
 Or book a pre-set flight plan of your choice, including a real-estate tour (to hunt for dream properties), a backcountry tour (find the best places to go hiking or climbing) or a Boulder city tour.
 See the Pearl Street Mall, Boulder Canyon, CU campus and more points of interest in Boulder, all from a bird’s-eye view.

 8. Fly Model Planes

 If you like to be the pilot while keeping your feet on the ground, check out the Boulder Aeromodelling Society.
 This club runs a remote-control plane field at Boulder Reservoir.
 You’ll find two paved runways, a special area for sailplanes, a shelter and more.
 But to use this area, you need to be a member of the Academy of Model Aeronautics.